Faith in Action

 Our first choice in our outreach is to partner with and otherwise assist organizations that are already serving the poor and other needy.
-This “partnership” typically takes the form of providing volunteer workers and recurring modest financial support.
-STM has an on-going “partnership” with a number of local and non-local outreach organizations, including:
+This partnership typically takes the form of providing volunteers and recurring modest financial support.
+STM has an on-going partnership with several local and non-local outreach organizations, including:

 - St. Vincent de Paul Society – emergency assistance to the poor